Achievable logoAchievable logo

 • Area measures how much flat (two-dimensional) space a shape covers.
 This comes up in tiling, painting, and covering surfaces.
 Area is measured in square units, while perimeter is measured in linear units.

 Rectangles are especially direct: their right angles make the area simply length times width.
-For triangles, the area formula is always one-half the product of a base and its perpendicular height.
-The main challenge is identifying the correct height.
+For triangles, the area formula is always one-half the product of a base and its perpendicular height - don’t forget the 21.

-These ideas show up again later in composite figures, coordinate geometry, and surface area.
+These ideas come up again in composite figures, coordinate geometry, and surface area.

 Generic triangle